ls1intum/Artemis/docs/dev/guidelines/client.rst

            [xAxisLabel]="'artemisApp.examMonitoring.charts.xAxisLabel' | artemisTranslate"
            [yAxisLabel]="'artemisApp.examMonitoring.charts.yAxisLabel' | artemisTranslate"

-       * For some chart types, the framework derives the ticks of one axis from the name properties of the passed data objects.
+       * For some chart types, the framework derives the ticks of one axis from the name property of the passed data objects.
          So, these names have to be translated every time the user switches the language settings.
          In this case, inject the ``TranslateService`` to the underlying component and subscribe to the ``onLangChange`` event emitter: